CtrlK

 Discovery

 This is an excellent skill description that hits all the marks.
-It provides specific capabilities, comprehensive trigger terms, explicit 'Use when' and 'Do NOT use' clauses, and clearly distinguishes itself from related skills.
-The inclusion of both positive triggers and a negative boundary (/endor-sast) is a best practice for avoiding skill conflicts.
+It provides specific capabilities, comprehensive trigger terms, explicit 'Use when' and 'Do NOT use' clauses, and clearly distinguishes itself from related skills like SAST scanning.
+The inclusion of concrete security checks (root user, latest tags, exposed ports, etc.) gives Claude strong context for when to select this skill.

 Implementation